 Get essential skills for today's industry

-The New Zealand Certificate in Foundation Skills – Automotive and Engineering is aimed at preparing you for further study in the automotive and/or engineering industry.
+The NZ Certificate in Foundation Skills (Automotive and Engineering) is aimed at preparing you for further study in the automotive and/or engineering industry.
 Trades people are always in demand, so why not kick-start a trades career with this project-based programme or prepare yourself for further study in automotive and/or engineering industry as you explore, negotiate, interpret and deliver quality outcomes.